bruhad-dave/bruhad-dave/README.md

 **`@Work==True`**

 I am a bioinformatician and budding (biological) software developer interested in working on problems in human health and disease.
-My research interests include pathogen genomics & infectious diseases, human genetic disorders, cancer genomics, and evolutionary biology (particularly as it pertains to the aforementioned fields).
+My research interests include pathogen genomics, host-pathogen interactions & coevolution, human genetic disorders and cancer genomics; and I am partial to perspectives from functional genomics and evolutionary biology.

 I am currently a research intern at EMBL-EBI, working with Dr John Lees and contributing to the maintenance and development of a couple of pre-existing open-source bioinformatic tools.